Obihan98/TicTacToe-Client-Server-Game/README.md

 Tac Tac Toe game is implemented as a client server 2 player game.
 The game was refractored to follow the MVC model.
 Multiple games can be initialized, each being a thread, with 2 players at most.
 The server wait for 2 players to join and only then starts the game.

-Students worked on this project:
+Who worked on this project:
 Ayako Kuwayama
 Orhan Ozbasaran
-Aigerim Kubanychbek kyzy (commits are not seen because we needed to delete all of the commits and recopy all again because of merging issues, Ayako was mainly in charge of the commits)

-Deliverables:
+Aigerim Kubanychbek Kyzy

 1. Package Diagram